Best Practices for Writing Clean JavaScript Code

 }

-To wrap it up, effective use of comments enhances the readability and maintainability of your JavaScript code.
+In conclusion, effective use of comments enhances the readability and maintainability of your JavaScript code.
 Comments should add value by providing context and explanations that the code alone cannot offer.
 Write comments with the future reader in mind, whether that be a colleague or yourself revisiting the code after some time.
 Remember, good comments can transform good code into great code.

 Avoidance of Global Variables